JerryShey/Digital-Color-Science-and-Applications/README.md

 ## Homework 3
 ### Dateline: 2017.04.10
-* Using target and result images, transfer result image to source image
+* Using target and result images, transfer result image to source image.
 * Calculate the PSNR between result and source image.

 ## Homework 4
 ### Dateline: 2017.04.20
-* Give seed 100 to random an array to conceal secret number in test.bmp
+* Give seed 100 to random an array to conceal secret number in test.bmp.
-* Give n (groupNum)
 * `void EMD_conceal(int n, int d, int* G)`
+  ** d is the bit need to conceal.
+  ** G is the array's point which hide the secret number b.
+* `void EMD_decode(int n, int* G, int* result)`
+  ** G is the array's point which has hiden the secret number.
+  ** decode G and save all secret numbers in result.

+## Homework 5
+### Dateline: 2017.04.XX